celo-org/docs/docs/developer-resources/walkthroughs/hello-contract-remote-node.md

 ---
-description: >-
+title: Deply and Interact with Contracts (Remotely)
+slug: /developer-guide/start/hello-contract-remote-node
+---
+import PageRef from '@components/PageRef'

 This page is similar to the Hello Contracts page, but this one will connect to a remote node (Forno) and do key management in the Truffle project.
----

 # Hello Contract \(Truffle + Remote Node\)